Matt Antonelli

-Matthew Antonio Antonelli (born April 8, 1985) is an American former professional baseball second baseman who played with the San Diego Padres in 2008.
-He is currently a full-time baseball coach and host of a YouTube channel of baseball instructional videos and discussions about his time as a pro player.
+Matthew Antonio Antonelli (born April 8, 1985) is an American former professional baseball second baseman who played in Major League Baseball (MLB) for the San Diego Padres in 2008.
+He is currently a baseball coach and host of a YouTube channel of baseball instructional videos and discussions about his time in the major leagues.

 Early life

-Antonelli was the Massachusetts Player of the Year in football, was selected to the all-state team in hockey, and was a runner-up for baseball in his senior year at St. John's Prep.
-He was drafted in the 19th Round of the 2003 Major League Baseball Draft by the Los Angeles Dodgers, he did not sign and instead attended Wake Forest University, where he displayed good plate discipline, walking 57 times as a sophomore, ranking seventh among collegiate hitters.
+During his senior year at St. John's Prep in Danvers, Massachusetts, Antonelli was named the Massachusetts High School Player of the Year in football and hockey and runner-up in baseball, and was selected to the all-state team in hockey.
+He was drafted in the 19th round (571st overall) of the 2003 Major League Baseball draft by the Los Angeles Dodgers.
+He did not sign and instead chose to play college baseball at Wake Forest, where he displayed good plate discipline, walking 57 times as a sophomore.
 He only struck out 38 times in 232 at-bats, giving him one of the best strikeout-to-walk ratios in the nation.
 In 2004 and 2005, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star in both seasons.